-ReadWrite: Enable the SNMP network service for both queries and commands.
+ReadWrite: Enable the SNMP network service for both gueries and commands.

-NetworkServices SNMP Host [1..3] Address
+NetworkServices SNMP Host [n] Address

 Define the address of up to three SNMP Managers.

 The system's SNMP Agent (in the codec) responds to requests from SNMP Managers (a PC program etc.), for example about system location and system contact.
 SNMP traps are not supported.